The key to your future career

 Share your subscription services

-If you want to subscribe to streamers or software, first chat to those around you before opting in.
+If you want to subscribe to streamers or software, chat to those around you before opting in.
 It might be a good idea to share the costs of subscriptions with your family or friends.
+Lots of streamers offer discounts for multiple users, so you can share one subscription with your flatmates.

 Track your spending

-Tracking your spending regularly, either weekly or monthly, is a good idea to stay in the loop on whether you’ve over or underspent (and if your budget needs to change mid-term).
+Tracking your spending regularly, either weekly or monthly, will help you to stay in the loop on whether you’ve overspent or underspent (and if your budget needs to change mid-term).

 Set aside an emergency fund

 When setting up your uni student budget and template, it’s a sensible idea to factor in an emergency fund.
-You never know when something unexpected might happen, so it’s good to be prepared in advance and have a backup allowance.
-This is particularly useful for unfortunate mishaps like misplaced house keys or a broken-down laptop!
+You never know when something unexpected will happen, so it’s good to have a backup allowance.
+It’s particularly useful for unfortunate mishaps like misplaced house keys or a broken-down laptop!

 Save energy to save on bills

-Electricity and heating bills are often some of the most important – and costly – expenses for students.
+Electricity and heating bills are some of the most important – and costly – expenses for students.
 If you're not already, get in the habit of turning lights off, saving energy wherever possible and putting your heating on a schedule that works for you and your housemates.
-For example, investing in a fluffy dressing gown or a hot water bottle will be cheaper than turning the radiators on full whenever you're home!

 Seek financial advice if needed

 If you’re struggling to manage your student budget, don’t hesitate to ask for help.
-Many universities offer financial support services to help guide you in your budgeting with one-on-one help and manageable solutions.
+Many universities offer financial support services to help guide you when budgeting for uni with one-on-one help and manageable solutions.

-Don't feel ashamed for needing support, either – getting by at university can be difficult and no one is expecting you to have all the answers.
+Don't feel ashamed for needing support, either – getting by at university can be difficult.
+No one is expecting you to have all the answers.
 The sooner you reach out for help, the easier it will be to get out of a financial bind.

 Our Bright budget template